Quentinchampenois/recruitment-tests/data/README.md

 Hello, thank you for reading our tests !
 You probably are in contact with us to join the Data team.

-This recruitment tests was created by Open Source Politics's team, please do not hesitate to ask us if you are encountering any issue or problematic.
+Please do not hesitate to ask us if you are encountering any issue or if you are stuck on a level.

 ## Procedure